-In this post I am classing reluctant learners as those who often do not finish tasks, they may do the minimum to get by or even flat out refuse to take part.
-As inclusive teachers we constantly have to be mindful of the drivers of the child’s behaviour.
-The key to creating engaged learners is to know the child and the barriers they face.
-Some issues may go deeper and require additional specialist support.
-A class teacher dedicated to engaging their students can have a huge impact on the student’s experience of education and their outcome in life.
-Engaging learners is as much about emotional confidence as intellectual propensity so make that bond and enable all to achieve
+In this post I am classing reluctant learners as those who rarely finish tasks, they may do the minimum to get by or even flat-out refuse to take part.
+As inclusive teachers, we constantly have to be mindful of the drivers of the child’s behaviour.
+How to engage a reluctant learner is a common question from new teachers and trainees.To create an engaged learner, know the child and remove the barriers to learning they face.
+Click To Tweet

 1. Indulge Interests.

 Making learning relevant to their lives is essential for developing much-needed intrinsic motivation (